twentyOne2x/attnmarkets-docs/pages/introduction/banking-the-internet-of-revenue.md

 ---

-## 2. Revenue-backed funding rails
+## 2. Revenue-backed financing rails

 Once revenues flow through the account, you can use them to fund work instead of only selling tokens.